iteravirgo/bcsitera.github.io/apps/cargoson/docs/en-US/help.md

 Open **Extension Management** and check if extension named ‘Cargoson’ is installed.
 If not, please find and install it from AppSource or contact BCS Itera AS.

 ## Menu
 Cargoson menu items can be found from all Business Central Role centers via search functionality.
 Actions can be run from related pages (see instrctions below).

 ## How to setup

 ### Setup API

-Search for **Cargoson Setup** to open page Cargoson Setup and fill the fields as following (mandatory fields marked with *):
+Search for **Cargoson Setup** to open the Cargoson Setup page and fill the fields as following (mandatory fields marked with *):

 |Field|Description|
 |---|---|